Good Luck, Have Fun, Don't Die: Production

+Development

+Screenwriter Matthew Robinson had initially written a script for a television pilot titled Don't Trust Anyone Under 30 centered on a literary major and his attempts to connect with other students over books.
+After determining there was not enough material to the concept to sustain an ongoing television series, Robinson instead shifted the focus to a man from the future and added more vignettes.
+The script went through a series of development sessions at 3 Arts Entertainment until it eventually morphed into a feature film project.
+Ongoing developments in artificial intelligence led to the producers attempting to jumpstart the film as it was felt the project would lose cultural relevance if they moved too late.

 It was announced in February 2024 that Gore Verbinski was set to direct the film, with Sam Rockwell, Haley Lu Richardson, Michael Peña, Zazie Beetz and Juno Temple cast to star.

+Producer Erwin Stoff pitched the project to Verbinski after several other candidates ended up not working out and according to Stoff responded with fervent enthusiasm which helped the project take off.
+Following Verbinski's frequent collaborator, producer Denise Chamian, joining the project, they were able to secure the cast beginning with Rockwell which in turn led to Constantin Film bankrolling the film's entire $20 million budget.

+Filming

-Principal photography began in April 2024, in Cape Town.
+Principal photography began in April 2024 in Cape Town.
+The school scenes were filmed at Edgemead High School in the suburb of Edgemead.

+Music

 In September 2025, it was announced that Geoff Zanelli would compose the film's score.
-After providing additional music for Verbinski's Pirates of the Caribbean films and The Lone Ranger (2013), this will be the first film Verbinski has directed where Zanelli is the primary composer.
+This is the first Verbinski-directed film with Zanelli as the primary composer; he had earlier provided additional music for Verbinski's Pirates of the Caribbean films and The Lone Ranger (2013).

 Release

-The film had its world premiere at Fantastic Fest on September 28, 2025, followed by a Q&A session with Verbinski, and is scheduled to be released in the United States by Briarcliff Entertainment on February 13, 2026.
+The film had its world premiere at Fantastic Fest on September 28, 2025, followed by a Q&A session with Verbinski, and was released in the United States by Briarcliff Entertainment on February 13, 2026.